 Building and Construction

-VCAT hears and decides cases about building disputes.
+VCAT hears and decides cases about commercial and domestic building disputes.

-The dispute may be between a property owner, builder, sub-contractor, architect, warranty insurer, engineer or other building practitioners – or any of them.
+The dispute may be between a property owner, builder, sub-contractor, architect, warranty insurer, engineer or other building practitioner – or any combination of them.

 There is no limit on the amount of money that can be claimed.